hackathonsforschools/website/docs/cpp.md

 hide: true
 ---

 _For the purpose of this document, a child is defined as anyone who has not reached their 18th birthday.
-From this point, Hackathons for Schools Association will be referred to as H4S._
+From this point, Hackathons for Schools will be referred to as H4S._

 ---